mel-ctrl/wall_visualizer/README.md

 - CMake 3.20 or higher

 ### Build with CMake (Recommended)
-Go to the cloned folder.
-Run from command line:
+From the command line go to the cloned folder and run:
 ```bash
 mkdir build
 cd build